SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   :default: 0.

   The polarization ellipticity: 0 for linear and :math:`\pm 1` for circular.
-Needed only for ionization.
+For the moment, only these two polarizations are available.

 .. rubric:: 2.
 Defining a 1D laser envelope